RomanNahryshko/refurbish/documentation/docs/tech-docs-future/inventory-ledger.md

 A clear, per-part history of stock movements with filters.
 Accessible from the Inventory list via a "View Ledger" button per spare part.

+## Page header (context)

+- Title: Item Ledger
+- Part label: e.g., Battery – iPhone 12 (SKU)
+- Period: All time by default.
+If a date range is selected via filters, show "From <start date> to <end date>".
+- Opening Balance at period start (computed) — shown only when a date range is applied.

 ## Scope

 - Button "View Ledger" on each part in Inventory opens that part’s ledger.